Important Note: This course was last updated on 1st June 2015 and currently has over 4700 students and is rated 5 stars.

 Anton lives in the idyllic location of Lowry Bay - New Zealand with his partner and beautiful daughter.
 He is a mad keen fisherman and can be found fishing the top locations around New Zealand.

-Jon lives in Auckland, with his wife and a multitude of animals.
+Jon lives in Australia, with his wife, son and three dogs.
 A keen budding chef in his spare time, Jon also runs a successful website around one of his other passions - chilies (the edible spicy peppers), which he also grows during the warm summer months.